ReviewTattoo

 Bottom line: all OTC products at 5% lidocaine are functionally similar.
 You’re choosing between delivery mechanism, price, and packaging.

-Duration held for about 75 minutes before we started feeling more.
-Not a sudden drop — a gradual reemergence.
+Duration held for about 75 minutes before sensation gradually returned.
+Not a sudden drop, a slow reemergence.

-Ebanel runs about $15 for a comparable amount and uses the same 5% lidocaine concentration with added vitamin E.
+Ebanel runs about $18 for a 1.35-oz tube — roughly half the cost-per-ounce of Zensa — and uses the same 5% lidocaine concentration plus vitamin E.

-What we found: Onset was slightly slower — closer to 55–60 minutes.
-The thinner consistency is noticeable: it spreads farther but requires more attention to keep it from migrating under the wrap.
-For large areas, this is actually useful; for targeted small areas, Uber Numb’s thickness is easier to control.
+What we found: Onset closer to 55–60 minutes — five minutes slower than Zensa.
+The thinner consistency spreads farther but requires more attention to keep it from migrating under the occlusion wrap.
+For large areas this is actually useful; for tight, targeted placement, a thicker cream is easier to control.

-Numbing quality was essentially equivalent to Uber Numb once onset hit.
-The 5-minute delay in onset is the real difference, not the ceiling of effectiveness.
+Numbing quality was essentially equivalent to Zensa once onset hit.
+The five-minute delay in onset is the real difference, not the ceiling of effectiveness.

-Cons: The thinner formula can shift under occlusion wrap and leave thin spots.
+Cons: The thinner formula can shift under wrap and leave thin spots.
 For complex placement shapes (ribs, collarbone, spine), apply a second thin coat after 20 minutes to catch any gaps.
+Slightly oilier finish than Zensa — wipe thoroughly before your appointment.

-Price edge: Ebanel wins, particularly for large areas.
+Price edge: Ebanel wins decisively per ounce, particularly for large areas.

 What artists actually think